ncatanchin/laravel-csv-seeder/readme.md

         }
     }

-That can get messy, fast.
-Instead, you could use the helper method `seedFromCSV()`, which is just a cleaner, condensed way to define your parameters and call `parent::run()`.
-Example:
+As you can imagine, that can get messy very fast.
+Instead, you could use the helper method `seedFromCSV()` which is just a cleaner way to define your parameters and run the seeder in one go:

     use Crockett\CsvSeeder\CsvSeeder;